gmjjatin/baala-fde76/content/pages/index.md

       # Incense sticks made from temple flowers and herbs

-      The name 'BAALA' has been conceptualized to connect offerings with the product which is peace, tranquility, serenity, and international in nature.
       The product is non-chemical, non-pollutant, genuine, bio-degradable, charcoal free and eco-friendly.
 Safe for humans.
     actions:
       - title: See all items
         url: /store